Burkina Faso–Taiwan relations: Termination of relations

 After the termination of relations between São Tomé and Príncipe and Taiwan in 2016, Burkina Faso was one of only two states in Africa to recognize the Republic of China over the People's Republic of China, the other one being Eswatini (formerly Swaziland).
-It was also the most populous UN member state to had had fully recognized the Republic of China as the sole legitimate representative of all of China.
+It was also the most populous UN member state to have fully recognized the Republic of China as the sole legitimate representative of all of China.
 Following the 2016 election of Tsai Ing-wen as the President of Taiwan, China reinitiated a campaign to win over Taiwanese allies that had been functionally halted during the term of her more pro-China predecessor, Ma Ying-jeou.

 On 24 May 2018, Burkina Faso derecognized the Republic of China.
 Burkinabé Foreign Minister Alpha Barry noted the extensive developmental and economic opportunities partnership with China could bring.
 ROC Foreign Minister Joseph Wu subsequently offered his resignation over Taiwan's failure to maintain diplomatic relations, which President Tsai Ing-wen did not accept.
 Within two months, China formally opened its embassy in Ouagadoudou with a ceremony presided over by Vice Premier Hu Chunhua.